 Donor Health: What does iron have to do with it?

-Taking 18-38 mg of iron once daily for eight weeks replaces the iron lost in a whole blood donation.
-This amount has no more side effects than a sugar pill.
+18-38 mg of iron once a day for eight weeks replaces iron lost during a donation.
+There are no more side effects than a sugar pill.

-Currently, donors wait 56 days between their whole blood donations.
-However, our youngest of donors will follow the new guidelines below:
+Adult donors must wait 56 days between whole blood donations.
+Our youngest donors must wait longer:

-Donors with hematocrit levels near or below the minimum required for blood donation
+Donors with a hematocrit level near or below the minimum required

 If you are a frequent donor or are at risk for having low stores of iron, taking an iron supplement is highly recommended.
 Talk to your health care provider to decide if iron is best for your health.